jasonraimondi/jmondi/packages/browser-storage/README.md

 ### Cookie Storage

-Session storage is reset when the browser is closed.
+Cookie storage is more configurable, see https://github.com/js-cookie/js-cookie#cookie-attributes for full options

 ```typescript
 import type { CookieAttributes } from "js-cookie";